filipx/GeonamesServer-jQuery-Plugin/README.md

  - [Position] (http://api.jqueryui.com/position/)
  - [Menu](http://api.jqueryui.com/menu/)

-*note* : This widget requires some functional CSS, otherwise it won't work.
+*note* : This widget requires some functional CSS, otherwise it would not work.
 If you build a custom theme, use the widget's specific CSS file as a starting point.

 ## Usage